Agnes Scott Affordability

 Now, more than ever, the cost of college is a concern for future college students and their families.
-It's no secret that the sticker price for attending a private college is typically significantly more than that of a public university.
-But, this is just what you see at surface level...
+It's no secret that the sticker price for attending a private college is typically more than that of a public university.
+But what happens when you look at the cost of college beyond the sticker price?

 But first, your research likely begins with cost, so we'll start there too...